zammad/zammad-org/src/sr/documentation/use/basics/zammad-ui.md

 Ticket Tab
 : This tab shows the ticket information like owner, group, priority and state and lets you edit these values.
-  Additionally, the following actions are available when you click on the Ticket header:
+  Additionally, the following actions are available when you click on the ::a:: button in the top section:

   - History: shows a dialog with the history in the current ticket.
 This is where you can find when and what actions was performed and by whom.